Kids playing in a trampoline fort.

 Step One: Check the Weather

 Fun DIY forts don’t stand up to rain or high winds, and no one wants to deal with a soaking wet pile of blankets.
-Make sure you have some nice weather before beginning.
+Make sure you have nice weather before you begin.
 Remember to bring everything in when not in use or before a storm.

 Depending on your budget, kids can use the following: